 The title is deliberately ironic.
 As it happens, hypertrophy training is in theory very complicated and in practice pretty simple.
 This is actually more of an opinion piece than an attempt to really synthesise the literature, so take it as such – I have a philosophy for how people ought to train for the majority of time for size and basically went about collating and reading the evidence I needed to put it forward, then cited it very lazily and sparingly.
 That my opinion has some evidence backing it isn’t entirely incidental, of course, but I’m more than open to the fact that I might be wrong on a few fronts so let me know.

-Also, there’s a bunch of concepts in here (repeated bout effect, size principle, motor units, micro/meso/macrocycles etc) that I don’t define/explain because I just open my heart and let the words flow, sorry.
-You can find their definitions here – www.google.com
+Also, there’s a bunch of concepts in here (repeated bout effect, size principle, motor units, micro/meso/macrocycles etc) that I don’t define/explain, and I’d suggest googling them if you aren’t familiar with them, as it’ll help make sense of the rest of this.

 One of the great upsides of the increasing focus on science in strength sports has been the improved conceptual understanding of the role of individual training variables in promoting adaptations, coupled with increased mechanistic knowledge of the actual processes of getting jacked(er) and strong(er).